Connecticut GED Requirements

-- You must be a resident of Connecticut.
+- Resident: You must be a resident of Connecticut.

 - Accommodations: You must apply for disability accommodations through the GED test’s accommodations page.

-- After you pass the test, the State of Connecticut will award you a GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After you pass the test, the State of Connecticut will award you a GED certificate showing you have achieved the same level of knowledge as a high school graduate.

 Over 20 Million Adults